-When each school $ s $ uses an augmented choice rule $ \C_s $ that is substitutable, DA proceeds as follows: given students' submitted preferences, in each round $ \ell $, each unassigned student applies to the best school that has not rejected her.
-Facing the set of new applicants and tentatively admitted students in the previous round, which is denoted by $ I^\ell_s $, each school $ s $ admits students according to $ \C_s(I^\ell_s) $.
-The algorithm stops when all students are either admitted to some school or have been rejected by all acceptable schools.
+\begin{lemma} If every school uses a choice rule that is substitutable and verifiable, then the corresponding DA mechanism is individually rational, strategy-proof, and verifiable.\footnote{When all schools use substitutable choice rules, DA runs as follows: in each round $ \ell $, each unassigned student applies to the highest-ranked school in her preferences that has not rejected her; facing new applicants in this round and tentatively admitted students in the previous round, the total set of which is denoted by $ I^\ell_s $, each school $ s $ admits students in $ \C_s(I^\ell_s) $.
+The algorithm stops when all students are either admitted or have been rejected by all acceptable schools.} \end{lemma}

-\begin{lemma} If every school uses an augmented choice rule that is substitutable and verifiable, then the DA mechanism is individually rational, strategy-proof, and verifiable. \end{lemma}

-In the rest of the paper, we refer to augmented choice rules as \textit{choice rules} when it does not cause confusion.
+Section \ref{section:choicerule:characterization} characterizes verifiable choice rules.
+Section \ref{section:mechanism:characterization} characterizes verifiable and strategy-proof simultaneous mechanisms.
+We show that these mechanisms must be DA associated with the choice rules characterized in Section \ref{section:choicerule:characterization}.
+So, our restricted attention to the class of DA mechanisms at the outset is without loss of generality.